The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Algorithm Analysis and Asymptotics

 \subsection{Consistency}

-As discussed in the previous section, to consistently recover the DAG skeleton, rPC requires that properties (P1) and (P2) hold; namely, that the graph under consideration has a bounded number of short paths and the correlation over treks of length greater than $\gamma$ decays sufficiently quickly.
-In fact, the trek decomposition \eqref{treksum} indicates that the correlation decays exponentially over each long trek.
-However, condition (P2) requires the total correlation over all long treks to decay sufficiently quickly.
-In other words, we need the total sum of edge weights over long treks between non-neighbouring nodes to not become too large.
+As discussed in the previous section, to consistently recover the DAG skeleton, rPC requires that properties (P1) and (P2) hold; namely, that the graph under consideration has a bounded number of short paths and the correlation over d-connecting paths of length greater than $\gamma$ decays sufficiently quickly.
+In fact, the trek decomposition \eqref{treksum} indicates that the correlation for each long trek is small when most of the edge weights are bounded by 1 in absolute value.
+However, condition (P2) requires the total correlation over all long treks (and other d-connecting paths) to decay sufficiently quickly.
 To this end, we consider two alternative sufficient conditions.
-The first condition is a direct assumption on the boundedness of the total sum of edge weights over long treks.
+The first condition is a direct assumption on the boundedness of the conditional correlation.
 The second is inspired by \citet{anandkumar}, and assumes the underlying probability model satisfies what we term \emph{directed walk-summability}.
-This condition specializes the usual walk-summability condition, which has been well-studied in the graphical models literature, and has been shown to hold in a large class of models \citep{walksums}.
+This condition mirrors the walk-summability condition for undirected graphical models, which has been well-studied and shown to hold in a large class of models \citep{walksums}.

 \begin{definition} A probability model is directed $\beta$-walk-summable on a DAG with weighted adjacency matrix $A$, if $\| A \| \le \beta < 1$ where $\| \cdot \|$ denotes the spectral norm. \end{definition}